GeniusDai/cppev/README.md

 ### Others

-* Async Logger: Support multi-thread concurrent write, buffer outdate, backend-thread sleep, elegant destruction.
+* Async Logger: Two kinds of logger both using backend thread.

 * Thread and Synchronization: Encapsulation of pthread, rwlock and its RAII.